mishfish123/covid-19-au-twitter/README.md

 * writing the daily summary of content website, which was then put together initially by Dil Kaur, and subsequently automated by myself.
 The summary was used as promotional material for facebook, twitter and instagram.
 Examples can be seen both on twitter and facebook.
 See https://twitter.com/covid19augithub/status/1252224371923378176 and https://www.facebook.com/photo?fbid=131977335118520&set=pcb.131977535118500.
 * I also wrote two pieces for social promotion in the covid-19-au blog section.
 They are: https://covid-19-au.com/blog/post/Planning_a_road_to_recovery_How_will_COVID_19_restrictions_ease_in_Australia- https://covid-19-au.com/blog/post/Non_therapeutic_COVID_19_interventions

 At first the most of the posts were done on my own, with guidance from the promotion head Ruby Yeo.
-However as the twitter platform gained more followers Elizabeth Hoysted joined our humble team to help with posting.
+However as the twitter platform gained more followers Elizabeth Hoysted joined our humble team in May to help with posting.

 In this short amount of time, the twitter page had accumulated more than 1,415 followers and gained more than 177K tweet impressions.
 Consequently along with promotion in other social media sites, like facebook, wechat and instagram, we had gained over 3 Billion views.